Tyre Nichols documents: Officer never explained stop to him

 Haley did not have his body camera on when he stopped Nichols but was on a phone call with someone who overheard.

 Nichols ran from officers but was caught again a few blocks away.
-Officers kicked Nichols, punched him and struck him with a baton.
+At that point, Haley kicked him in the torso as three other officers were handcuffing him.
+Other officers kicked Nichols in the face, punched him or struck him with a baton.

-Charges against the officers include that they misled officials about what happened.
+Charges against the other officers include that they misled officials about what happened.

-Martin, for instance, claimed Nichols tried to snatch the officer's gun from his holster after another officer forced him out of the vehicle, with Martin helping by grabbing Nichols' wrist.
-However, video doesn't corroborate the gun-grab claim, the documents said.
+Martin, for instance, claimed Nichols tried to snatch the officer’s gun from his holster after Haley forced him out of the vehicle, with Martin helping by grabbing Nichols’ wrist.
+However, video doesn’t corroborate the gun-grab claim, the documents said.

-In a letter included in his file, Smith defended his conduct, stating Nichols was "violent and would not comply."
+In a letter from Smith included in his file, he defended his conduct, stating that Nichols was “violent and would not comply.”

 Audio from a body camera did not capture Nichols using profanity or making violent threats — instead, he appeared calm and polite in his comments to the officers.